A young boy writing inspirational stories

 Gradually I wrote less and less.
 I still yearned to be a writer and so I began to feel guilty about not writing.
 To assuage my guilt, I promised myself that my other activities were life experience and that I needed life experience to become the good writer I wanted to be.

-In developing this excuse for not writing, I was building a structure of self-deception that so many people live inside when they abandon their .
+In developing this excuse for not writing, I was building a structure of self-deception that so many people live inside when they abandon their dreams.
 From the outside it looks like you are doing nothing.
 But from the inside you know that you are in the process of becoming, which, you convince yourself, is the next best thing to being.

 The truth was I never really understood what it meant to be a writer.
 I just knew that it was something I wanted to become.
 And although I had traded in my love of writing for a passion for football and the He Man Woman’s Hater Club and for Virginia Lanzo, I told myself that it was okay not to write so long as I spent some time now and then wanting to be a writer.